1973 World 600: Summary

 The grid consisted of 40 drivers.
 Alton Jones would finish in last place due to an engine problem on lap 2 out of the 400 laps that made up the race.
 Buddy Baker defeated David Pearson by 1.8 seconds in front of 85,000 spectators.
 Baker made history as he became the first driver to both win this race two years in a row and win the race three times.
 Six cautions slowed the race for 48 laps.
 There were 23 different leaders.
 The race lasted four hours and twenty-six seconds.

 Baker would qualify for the pole position with a speed of 158.051 mph while the average race speed was 134.890 mph.
 Other drivers in the top ten included: Cale Yarborough, Bobby Isaac, Benny Parsons, Jim Vandiver, Darrell Waltrip, Cecil Gordon, Dick Brooks, and David Sisco.
 Ed Negre (#08), David Ray Boggs (#8) and Charlie Roberts failed to qualify for the race.

-Peter Gregg had a terrible crash early in the race in the final race for Cotton Owens' famous red #6 Dodges, then Vic Parsons would have had hard crash later on in the race.
+Peter Gregg had a terrible crash early in the race in the final race for Cotton Owens' famous red #6 Dodges, then Vic Parsons would have a hard crash later on in the race.

 Notable crew chiefs in the race were Tim Brewer, Jake Elder, Travis Carter, Harry Hyde, Dale Inman, Vic Ballard, Tom Vandiver, and Bud Moore.

 On the day of the race, 0.01 inches of precipitation would be recorded around the speedway.
-It would be enough rain to delay the race from lap 241 to lap 256.
+It would be enough rain to delay the race under the caution flag from lap 241 to lap 256.

 Cotton Owens would retire as a NASCAR race car owner after this race.
 David Pearson would be prevented from tying Richard Petty's record of ten consecutive wins at this race.
 Pearson would end up racking a 105 victories.
 Bobby Allison skipped this race to do the 1973 Indianapolis 500.